freedomofpress/encryption-works/encryption_works.md

 ![Sending an encrypted e-mail with Thunderbird and the Enigmail add-on.](images/sending_encrypted_email_with_thunderbird_and_enigmail.png)

-When sent, only *sva1bard@risup.net's* private key will be able to decrypt this email (since it's encrypted with the corresponding public key).
+When sent, only the private key for `sva1bard@risup.net` will be able to decrypt this email (since it's encrypted with the corresponding public key).

 If you try and access an encrypted email in a web browser, it's unreadable because the private key is missing.